Windore/mtc/README.md

 ### Events

-Events are like todo-items, but they have a specific date when they occur.
+Events are like todos, but they have a specific date when they occur.

 ### Commands

 #### Show

-Show all todo-items, tasks, and events:
+Show all todos, tasks, and events:

 ```
 mtc show